apache/age-website/docs/functions/aggregate_functions.md

 ```

-The number of :Person nodes having an age property is returned.
+The number of nodes with the label Person that have a non-null value for the age property is returned.

 Result: